Saturday, September 7, 2024

 - The A-Field in green on the map below is Race HQ.

-- Showers are located in the bathhouse northwest of the start/finish.
-Only four showers total so we’ll have a hose at the Cheff Lodge if you want to do a quick wash off there.
+- Showers are located in the bathhouse just 50 meters west of the start/finish.
+Only four showers total so we’ll have a hose in the southwest corner of the Cheff Lodge parking lot if you want to do a quick wash off of your body (and your bike).

 All race courses will be marked with directional arrows.
-The 24- and 37-mile courses will have volunteers or sheriff monitors at key intersections in addition to arrows but racers are still responsible for crossing when safe to do so.
+We will also use pink streamer posts (turn in the direction of the post) which are unlikely to be stolen.
+The 19-mile and 37-mile courses will have volunteers or sheriff monitors at key intersections in addition to arrows but racers are still responsible for crossing when safe to do so.

 37-Mile Surfaces (84% dirt)